 PLGrid Plus project

-The Polish Grid Infrastructure will be continuously maintained and extended: the new, 3-year project (2012-2014) has been started recently: "Domain-oriented services and resources of Polish Infrastructure for Supporting Computational Science in the European Research Space – PLGrid Plus“.
-Its most important task is preparation of specific computing environments – so called domain grids – i.e., solutions, services and extended infrastructure (including software), tailored to the needs of different groups of scientists.
-These domain-specific solutions will be created for 13 groups of users, representing the strategic areas and important topics for the Polish and international science: AstroGrid-PL, HEPGrid, Nanotechnologies, Acoustics, Life Science, Quantum Chemistry and Molecular Physics, Ecology, SynchroGrid, Energy Sector, Bioinformatics, Health Sciences, Materials, and Metallurgy.
+The Polish Grid Infrastructure was extended during the 3-year project (2012-2014): "Domain-oriented services and resources of Polish Infrastructure for Supporting Computational Science in the European Research Space – PLGrid Plus“.
+Its most important task was preparation of specific computing environments – so called domain grids – i.e., solutions, services and extended infrastructure (including software), tailored to the needs of different groups of scientists.
+These domain-specific solutions were created for 13 groups of users, representing the strategic areas and important topics for the Polish and international science: AstroGrid-PL, HEPGrid, Nanotechnologies, Acoustics, Life Science, Quantum Chemistry and Molecular Physics, Ecology, SynchroGrid, Energy Sector, Bioinformatics, Health Sciences, Materials, and Metallurgy.

-- extend the resources available in the PL-Grid infrastructure (by ca. 500 TFlops of computing power and ca. 4.4 PBytes of storage capacity),
+- extension of the resources available in the PL-Grid infrastructure (by ca. 500 TFlops of computing power and ca. 4.4 PBytes of storage capacity),

-- deploy Quality of Service system for users by introducing SLA agreement,
+- deployment of the Quality of Service system for users by introducing SLA agreement,

 - the design and start-up of support for possible new domain grids,